shmibblez/klang/db structure/rtdb.md

 # rtdb structure
+- usernames
+  - [uid]: string - (stores all user usernames, allows changing usernames easily)
 - metrics
   - sounds - (same for all objects, only difference is actual metrics)
     - sound id
       - saves - (same for all metrics)
-        - timestamp start - (stores earliest timestamp before sound doc updated) (ok to store with uids since always different lengths, also makes cleanup after update easier since deletes everything)
+        - timestamp start- (stores earliest timestamp before sound doc updated) (ok to store with uids since always different lengths, also makes cleanup after update easier since deletes everything)
           - [push id]: Timestamp - (timestamp user updated metric, smallest one is only important one & will be listed first)
         - [push id]: bool - (true if added, false if removed)
       - downloads - (only one that uses uid, to prevent duplicate entries)